MakeSchool-Tutorials/Environment-Setup/P02-Terminal-Setup/content.md

 Since it's one of our most important tools we are going to make sure to polish it up (we're going to make our terminal pretty and work well).

-# Making Your Terminal Professional
+# Make Your Terminal Professional

 > [action]
 >